-Season 2, Episode 4: Making Good Decisions: How Professionals use the Safe & Together Model Critical Components to help survivors
+Season 2 Episode 4: Making Good Decisions: How Professionals Use the Safe & Together Model’s Critical Components to Help Survivors

 What do practitioners need to pay most attention to in domestic violence cases involving children?
 What kind of evidence do courts need to hear evidence if they want to make good decisions related to custody and access?
-The Safe & Together's Model 5 Critical Components is the foundational guide to domestic abuse-informed assessment and decision -making.
-The Mapping Tool, Pivoting to the Perpetrator and other tools and techniques all derive from these Critical Components.In this episode, David and Ruth dive into each of those Critical Components including:
+The Safe & Together Model's Critical Components are the foundational guide to domestic violence–informed assessment and decision-making.

-• how they allow practitioners to consider important factors like cultural trauma without allowing it to be an excuse for perpetration
+• How they allow practitioners to consider important factors like cultural trauma without allowing it be an excuse for perpetration

 Previous